 Italy’s Dark Heart

-I totally agree when he says things like: ‘What really, really pisses me off is the fact that talented people in Italy very rarely raise to the top.’
+I totally agree when he says things like: ‘What really, really pisses me off is the fact that talented people in Italy very rarely rise to the top.’
 And knowingly nod my head at seemingly shocking statements like: ‘Every week I’m assailed by a new example of nepotism.
-My favorite is the fact that, at the RAI (Italian T.V stations), employment can literally inherited.’
+My favourite is the fact that, at the RAI (Italian T.V stations), employment can literally be inherited.’

 Tobias Jones comes to the same conclusion most long-term expats and locals do, which is despite the ugliness you fall in love with the beauty and simplicity of day-to-day life in Italy which helps you to live through all the sordidness.
 Ending his book with the same note of acceptance most lovers of Italy come to: ‘And for all the complications, Italian life can sometimes seem incredibly simple.
 Sometimes I don’t even hear the noise of my gnashing molars.’

 I am constantly sitting down and planning out trips to do through Sicily.
 Often I don’t do everything on my list as I run out of money but I am generally happy if I do one of the trips every year as they are based on my experiences living here on the island.